TamaMcGlinn/AdaBots/README.md

 1) Choose latest versions of the following that work together

 Note: If you already installed [DoBots](http://github.com/TamaMcGlinn/DoBots), that should work fine for AdaBots as well.
 You only need to do step 6 - Configure computercraft to allow http.
+DoBots uses a slightly older version of Minecraft in order to support Plethora for keyboards - while AdaBots doesn't use keyboards, you may still want to use Plethora for its other peripherals.

-Currently that is Minecraft and
-[Minecraft Forge 1.16.4](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.4.html)
-with [CC:Tweaked 1.96.0](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked/files)
+Currently the latest supported version is Minecraft and [Minecraft Forge 1.16.4](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.4.html) with [CC:Tweaked 1.96.0](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked/files)